 Voltage transformation is carried out by transformers in transformer stations.
-Higher voltages enable transport of larger amounts of power at low loss and transmission lines use voltage ranges from hundreds of kilovolts and up.
-Near customers the voltage is reduced in several steps by step-down transformers and transported by distribution line to users.
-The major components of an electric power system are illustrated in figure 1 [1].
+Higher voltages enable transport of larger amounts of active power at low losses.
+In Denmark the transmission grid system is defined as lines with voltage ranges from 132 kV and up.
+Near customers the voltage is reduced in several steps by step-down transformers and transported by distribution lines to users, who are supplied at voltage levels down to 230 and 400V (residential consumers).
+The major components of an electric power system are illustrated in Figure 1 [1] (fictional system) with generators, transmission grid and distribution system.
+The electrical grid is a fundamental part of the infrastructure in all developed countries.